Peter Facinelli: Career

 Facinelli made his feature film debut in Rebecca Miller's Angela in 1995 and came to the attention of critics in the TV-movie The Price of Love later that year.
 In 1996, Facinelli played opposite his then-future wife Jennie Garth in An Unfinished Affair.
 Other TV roles followed, including a part in After Jimmy (1996) and a college dropout in Calm at Sunset.
 Facinelli co-starred with Amanda Peet and Michael Vartan in the 1997 AIDS-themed drama Touch Me (1997) and co-starred as a high school student in two 1998 features with Ethan Embry and Breckin Meyer, Dancer, Texas Pop.
-81, and Can't Hardly Wait, which starred Jennifer Love Hewitt.
+81, and Can't Hardly Wait, which also starred Jennifer Love Hewitt.

 Facinelli appeared in the sci-fi film Supernova starring James Spader in 2000.
 He made appearances in Riding in Cars with Boys in 2001 and The Scorpion King in 2002, followed by a leading role in the Fox drama Fastlane.
 Facinelli had a recurring role in the HBO series Six Feet Under in 2004 and a role in the FX original series Damages beginning in 2007.
 Facinelli starred in Hollow Man 2 with Christian Slater.
 It was released direct-to-video in May 2006.

 In 2006, he was cast in Touch the Top of the World, a true story of Erik Weihenmayer, the first blind person to climb Mount Everest.
 The film is based on his best selling autobiography.

 After wrapping up Finding Amanda with Matthew Broderick, Facinelli played Carlisle Cullen in the film adaptation of Twilight, based on the book by Stephenie Meyer.
 According to an interview, "I almost didn't read for Twilight.
 My agent said, 'Do you want to do a vampire movie?'
 And I was like, 'No.' I was totally thinking blood and guts and bats in caves, like some kind of horror movie.
 They literally talked me into reading the book and I actually enjoyed the book a lot."
 Facinelli continued his portrayal in the sequels of the film, The Twilight Saga: New Moon, The Twilight Saga: Eclipse, The Twilight Saga: Breaking Dawn – Part 1, and The Twilight Saga: Breaking Dawn – Part 2.

 He played Dr. Fitch Cooper for seven seasons on the Showtime dark comedy series Nurse Jackie.

 He is the founder of the production company Facinelli Films.
 Their first feature film, Loosies, which was written entirely by Facinelli, was filmed in 2011.
-He starred in the film, which is a story of a New York pickpocket that being produced by Verdi Corrente Productions.
+He starred in the film, which is a story of a New York pickpocket, directed by Michael Corrente.
 In 2011 he also wrote and produced the Hallmark Channel telefilm Accidentally in Love which starred his then-wife Jennie Garth.

 In 2015, he played Maxwell Lord in Supergirl.

-In 2015 Facinelli co-wrote the novel After the Red Rain with Barry Lyga and Robert DeFranco.
+The same year, he co-wrote the novel After the Red Rain with Barry Lyga and Robert DeFranco.
 It is set on a future Earth whose population is grappling with dwindling resources.